czycha/clicken/README.md

 ## Why return `onClick`?

 The returned `onClick` is exactly the same as the passed function, so what's the point in returning it?
-Basically it's because I'm lazy and want to define everything all at once.
+It's basically just there as a shortcut for React and other frameworks that use JSX so a developer can define the onClick and onKeyPress in one function call.

 This:
 ```js